 Proper arm swing is incredibly important when it comes to running – but many runners often ignore it.
-Arm swing helps to stabilise and balance your body, dictate your pace and overall rhythm when running.

 In a 2014 article from Live Science, it was found that although arm swinging costs energy, not swinging the arms during running would cost even more energy.

 It’s true that your legs are the powerhouses of running.
 Your glutes, hamstrings and calves work hard to propel your legs forward.

 But without your arms, the whole running puzzle just wouldn’t be complete.
 They are the secret weapon in your running armoury!